Damasy/Udacity-FSND/projects/02_trivia_api/starter/README.md

 }
 ```

+## Deployment

+- this app is not deployed yet, but soon it will be deployed via Heroku

 ## Authors

 - Ahmed Damasy worked on the API and test suite to integrate with the frontend

+## Acknowledgements

 - Udacity provided the starter files for the project including the frontend